 Performance reviews, whether they happen annually, bi-annually, quarterly or more frequently, are a chance for line managers and employees to step away from the constant treadmill of everyday work and take a moment to consider long-term objectives and ambitions.
 These are conversations that can be very intense and personal.
 It’s important all involved feel comfortable and have the confidence to be open, honest and secure in their surroundings.

 Traditionally, this would involve sitting down together somewhere private, such as a meeting room or a somewhere away from the office, where it would be possible to talk freely and without being overheard.
-In an era when so many more people are working remotely, many people may now be facing the prospect of virtual performance reviews for the first time.
+In an era when so many more people are working remotely, many people may now be facing the prospect of online employee reviews for the first time.

 Not being in the same room does present certain issues, but these are not insurmountable.
 With some careful planning and willingness to adjust, conducting reviews virtually can be just as productive as those that are held in person.